WSUCEG-7140/mystore-teamDelta/EmbeddedDesign.md

 1. Project Overview
 2. Architecture
-3. Frontend
-4. Backend
-5. Database
-6. Technologies Used
-7. Features
-8. User Interface
+3. User Interface
-9. API Endpoints
+4. API Endpoints
-10. Database Schema
+5. Database Schema
-11. Deployment
-12. Testing
-13. Contributing
-14. License

 ### 1. Project Overview
 The My Store Application aims to provide an intuitive and enjoyable shopping experience for users.
 It will offer a wide range of products, secure user authentication, shopping cart functionality, and order processing.
 Additionally, an admin interface will be available to manage products, users, and orders.